fusion5/x86-64-linux-cpu-trap-flag/README.md

 After this happens, the CPU generates an interrupt after each instruction.

-Under 64 bit linux, the handler can be installed in C using the library functions for signals to catch SIGTRAP (see man sigaction for more information):
+Under 64 bit linux, the handler can be installed in C using the library functions for signals to catch SIGTRAP (see `man sigaction` for more information).
+The operating system manages the handlers for multiple processes.
+Hence, we need to interact with Linux in order to install and handle TRAP signals for the current process only.
+This is achieved by means of system calls.

 ```
 #include <signal.h>